dewski/json_builder/README.md

 ### Including JSONP callbacks

-Out of the box JSON Builder supports JSONP requests when used within a Rails project just by using the callback parameter.
+Out of the box JSON Builder supports JSONP callbacks when used within a Rails project just by using the callback parameter.
 For instance, if you requested `/users.json?callback=myjscallback`, you'll get a callback wrapping the response:

 ```json
 myjscallback([